eXparity/expectamundo/README.md

 * __hasPattern__ - Set the expectation that the String matches the regular expression
 * __hasLength__ - Set the expectation that the String is of the given length
+* __isEqualToIgnoreCase__ - Set the expectation that the String is the same as another regardless of case

 Contributions are welcome to extend the list of expectations to match types.